History of Kazakhstan

+Kazakhstan became a full Soviet republic in 1936.
+The Virgin Lands Program, launched in the 1950s, opened northern Kazakhstan to wheat farming by Slavic settlers, contributing to an ecological disaster that severely impacted the Aral Sea.
+Kazakhstan’s strategic importance grew during the Soviet period, with the establishment of the Soviet space-launch center and nuclear testing sites on its territory.
+From 1959 to 1986, Dinmukhamed Kunayev, the first secretary of the Communist Party of Kazakhstan, dominated the region's politics.
+His pragmatic leadership balanced the interests of both Kazakhs and Russians.
+However, Kunayev’s removal by Mikhail Gorbachev in 1986 led to the Jeltoqsan riots, the first serious protests in the Soviet Union during the 1980s, signaling widespread discontent among the Kazakh population.

+Kazakhstan declared sovereignty on October 25, 1990, and became fully independent on December 16, 1991, after the collapse of the Soviet Union.

 Prehistory

 Humans have inhabited Kazakhstan since the Lower Paleolithic, generally pursuing the nomadic pastoralism for which the region's climate and terrain are suitable.
 Prehistoric Bronze Age cultures that extended into the region include the Srubna, the Afanasevo and the Andronovo.
 Between 500 BC and 500 AD Kazakhstan was home to the Saka and the Huns, early nomadic warrior cultures.

 According to the Journal of Archaeological Science, in July 2020 scientists from South Ural State University studied two Late Bronze Age horses with the aid of radiocarbon dating from Kurgan 5 of the Novoilinovsky 2 cemetery in the Lisakovsk city in the Kostanay region.
 Researcher Igor Chechushkov indicated that the Andronovites were riding horses several centuries earlier than many researchers had previously assumed.
 Among the horses investigated, the stallion was nearly 20 years old and the mare was 18 years old.
 According to scientists, animals were buried with the person they accompanied throughout their lives, and they were used not only for food but also for harnessing vehicles and riding.